sharetribe/flex-docs/src/docs/introduction/is-flex-right-for-you/index.md

 marketplace.

-Flex is not the right solution if your idea is to build an e-commerce store for selling products.
+Flex is not the right solution if your idea is to build an e-commerce store for selling products yourself.
 Flex is also not the right fit if your concept is a discussion forum or a social network.

-Some marketplace types are faster to build with Flex than others.
-We're going to look into this next.

-## Marketplaces for services, rentals and experiences

-**Flex functionality has been built with specific focus on for marketplaces for selling services, renting products or spaces, or offering various experiences.**
+Flex functionality has been built with specific focus on for marketplaces for:

+- selling services
+- renting products or spaces
+- booking experiences
+- selling products

 These marketplaces can be either C2C ("Customer-to-Customer", also called peer-to-peer – individuals selling to other individuals), B2C ("Business-to-Customer", businesses selling to individuals) or B2B ("Business-to-Business", businesses selling to other businesses), or any combination of them.

 Your Flex marketplace can be a website or a mobile app or even have both.

+## Marketplaces for services, rentals and experiences

 With Flex, you can build your own marketplace that is similar to, for example, one of these popular platforms: